 DIY Painting Guide

 A coat of paint is all you need to transform your space radically.
 With proper preparation, it’s simpler than you think.
 And with cair, it’s also more enjoyable.
-Here’s the steps to follow for a great painting process.
+Here’s our handy DIY painting guide, with all the steps to follow for a great painting process!

 Breathe easy, and have fun!
 (Scroll to the end to watch Inch Chua’s DIY painting in action!)